 “The goal of the Joint Apprenticeship Training Program of #189 has always been to continue the time-honored tradition of apprenticeship and to build upon this tradition to provide high-quality training for future apprentices.
 In 1922, a five-year apprenticeship program was established by the United Association.
 This was the same year that local #189 established its apprenticeship program.
 Within five short years, apprenticeship training became a part of a state wide program that was authorized by the State Board of Vocational Education and the State Joint Apprenticeship Commission.”

-BTA 1st Year and Welding Instructor
+BTA Instructor

-BTA 1st Year Instructor
+BTA Instructor

-MES 5th Year and Backflow Instructor
+MESA and Backflow Instructor

 MESA Lab Assistant